TheodoreEhrenborg/pivotal_sae/README.md

 uv run src/sae_hacking/prompt_server.py
 ```

-And then in a different window, you can send prompts to the server to get annotated with how strongly the latents activate:
+And then in a different window you can send prompts to the server,
+which will annotate the prompts with how strongly the latents activate:

 ```bash
 uv run src/sae_hacking/prompt_client.py --sae-release gemma-scope-2b-pt-mlp-canonical --sae-id layer_20/width_65k/canonical --prompt "testing 1 2 3" --output-dir /results/prompts --feature-idx 1000